sakalys/chatter/README.md

 Note: The KMS setup is automatically initialized when LocalStack starts.
 You only need to run these scripts manually if you want to verify or troubleshoot the setup.

-### Testing without Google Login

-For development and testing purposes, you can bypass the Google login process.
-This is useful for quickly accessing the main application interface without needing to go through the OAuth flow.

-To enable the login bypass:

-1. Ensure the backend service is running with the `TEST_MODE_ENABLED` environment variable set to `true`.
-If you are using `docker-compose.yml`, this is already configured in the `backend` service.
-If running the backend locally, you need to set this environment variable before starting the backend server.

-2. Run the frontend development server with the `VITE_BYPASS_AUTH` environment variable set to `true`:
-    ```bash
-    cd frontend && VITE_BYPASS_AUTH=true npm run dev
-    ```

-When the frontend starts with `VITE_BYPASS_AUTH=true`, it will attempt to obtain a test authentication token from the backend's `/api/v1/auth/test-login` endpoint.
-If the backend is running with `TEST_MODE_ENABLED=true`, it will provide a token for a test user, allowing you to access the main application.

-Note that the test user may not have any LLM configurations or API keys set up by default.
-You may need to manually add these through the application's settings or directly in the database for full functionality.

 ### Managing the Development Environment

 To stop the development environment: